Illinois School Students Can Now Avail 5 Mental Health Days Every Year

 Starting in 2022, school students in Illinois in the U.S. can get up to five mental health days off throughout the year — without having to present a doctor’s note.

-Already in effect since Saturday, the law applies to all public school students aged between six to 17.
+Already in effect since Saturday, the law applies to all public school students between the ages of six and 17 years.
 According to reports, students availing of leaves due to mental health will “also be given the opportunity to make up missed work.”
 Further, the law also states that students, who have availed of more than two of the five approved mental health days every year, shall be directed to appropriate support systems by their schools.

 With a mental health crisis rapidly unraveling in the wake of the pandemic, introducing a legislation recognizing the mental health burden on people — especially, the younger generation — can, perhaps, go a long way in ensuring it isn’t simply dismissed as an “excuse.”